GoodRyan/FinalProject/README.md

 Required - Output GPS stream to terminal.

-B - Parse GPS data into something usable by the vehicle and output data.
+B - Parse and output GPS data to one of the JB ports.

 A - Vehicle moves after being given data provided by GPS.

 18 April - Researched various GPS devices and picked one to order.